 Winter Squash | 1 week | 3 months |

-***The shelf life of all produce also depends upon the variety, how ripe they were when picked, and how they were stored after picking and prior to distribution to the retail store or market.
+***The shelf life of all produce depends on the variety, how ripe they were when picked, and how they were stored after picking and prior to distribution to the retail store or market.

 Source: Boyer, Renee, and Julie McKinney.
 “Food Storage Guidelines for Consumers.”
 Virginia Cooperative Extension (2009): n. pag.
 Web.
 7 Dec 2009.